themarshallproject/dhs_immigration_detention/README.md

 We published [original source material](https://www.documentcloud.org/search/projectid:45884-Immigration-detention) on DocumentCloud.
 If you navigate to any of the documents, you will see public notes that guide you to the place where we pulled data.

 We also received detention facility data in response to a FOIA request to ICE.
-We included here a subset of that data with the names, addresses, areas of responsibility (AOR), years of operation (DD/MM/YYYY) and longitudes and latitudes for ICE-dedicated facilities, current as of November of fiscal year 2017.
+We included here a subset of that data with the names, addresses, areas of responsibility (AOR), years of operation (DD/MM/YYYY) and longitudes and latitudes for all immigrant detention facilities, from fiscal year 1978 through November of fiscal year 2017.

 ## Methods